ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

    d.
 Use Memory Profile (2 vcpus, 16 gb ram, 4 gps).

    e.
-Add an ssh key - Use a public key.
+Add an ssh key.
+You can use a public key.
+For more information, see: [Locating or generating your SSH key](https://cloud.ibm.com/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys#locating-or-generating-your-ssh-key).

    Example:
 ![image](images/ssh_keys.png)